 - You want a shoe with a traditional lace-up closure system for a customized fit

 - You prefer a shoe with flexible support

 - You are after a sneaker with a reinforced toecap to withstand repeated wear and tear

-Vans Primary Check Old Skool History
+Style of the Vans Primary Check Old Skool

 When it comes to shoes, it takes a fantastic pair of sneakers to make a mark in the sneaker world.
 Vans has been at the forefront of releasing such amazing shoes since its inception in 1966.
 Its biggest market has been skateboarders with the popularity of its shoes rising in the 70s.
 But even though Vans enjoys a good following amongst this group, its demand with sneakerheads, in general, has also increased beyond comparison in the past years, too.

 One of the shoes that Vans has released to much adoration and favor is the Vans Old Skool.
 Created in 1977, a wide variety of sneakerheads and enthusiasts love it because of its versatility and simplicity.
-It is also the first Vans shoe that has the very much identifiable leather strip stitched onto the outer panels of the shoe, the Sidestripe.
-Come the 90s, and the sneakers have reached its peak popularity, becoming a part of the hip-hop culture.
+It is also the first Vans shoe that has a very much identifiable leather strip stitched onto the outer panels of the shoe, the Sidestripe.
+Come the 90s, and sneakers have reached their peak popularity, becoming a part of the hip-hop culture.
 Soon, it became a shoe for everyone, a top choice for any activity that one had in mind.

 To innovate, Vans made sure to revamp the Vans Old Skool continually.
 One of its overhauled models is the Vans Primary Check Old Skool.
 This version of the Old Skool features a canvas and suede checkered upper to give it its distinguished look.
-Since it has come out, the Primary Check Old Skool has become a cornerstone iteration of the original with this low top lace-up presenting updated patterns and features while keeping the old school silhouette alive.
+Since it has come out, the Primary Check Old Skool has become a cornerstone iteration of the original with this low-top lace-up presenting updated patterns and features while keeping the old school silhouette alive.